mkhan-trustly/work-order-mngmnt/README.md

 ## Sagas in Axon
 #### Sagas (Story telling)
 In a distributed system, you can’t use a single transaction because the steps span multiple services or components.
 Instead, Sagas break the process into smaller steps and handle failures by compensating for completed steps.
 Work order management example:
 ```
 Create a work order → assign it to an agent → execute the work order.
 ```
+In simple terms, Sagas coordinate actions across multiple Aggregates in response to events.

 #### Orchestration vs Choreography
 - Orchestration: A central controller (Saga) explicitly coordinates the flow of events and commands.